zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-7.md

 George says to his wife Marnie at the beginning of the dialogue, “I’m kind of nervous,” meaning I’m a little nervous – “I’m kind of nervous,” that’s an informal way of saying a little bit.
 He’s kind of nervous s taying in a vacation rental for the first time.
 A “vacation rental” is a home, condomi nium, or apartment that you rent; it could also be a room in someone’s house.
 You rent it for a short period of time just like a hotel room, although usually you h ave a kitchen and it’s more like a regular house.
 Vacation rentals have become very  popular.
 People rent out their houses or their apartments to people who are visiting that area.
 I’ve stayed in vacation rentals many times, and really find it much better than staying in a hotel, and often even a little cheaper.

 Marnie says to George, “Don’t worry.
 Before I book ed this unit, I checked it out thoroughly.”
-“To book” (book) as a verb means to m ake a reservation, to call or email or write someone and say I want to stay in yo ur hotel or your vacation rental for this day through this day.
+“To book” (book) as a verb means to make a reservation, to call or email or write someone and say I want to stay in yo ur hotel or your vacation rental for this day through this day.
 “To book” me ans to reserve.
 Marnie says, “Before I booked this unit,” meaning this vacation rental – sometimes a unit refers to an apartment or a condominium that is also a vac ation rental, or just a regular rental.
 Marnie says she “checked it out,” meaning she investigated it, she checked it out thoroughly.
 “It’s pet-friendly and kid-friendly.”
 “Pet-friendly” is a place where you can take your dog or your cat, or p erhaps your pig or goat if you have those as pets, and you can bring them with you  on vacation.
 If you bring a cow with you, for example, you don’t have to pay for milk, so that’s something to think about!
 Pet-friendly, then, is a hotel or a v acation rental where you can bring your favorite pet, like a snake.
 “Kid-friendly” is  a place where you can bring another kind of animal, small children, so that is also an advantage if you have small children.
 If you don’t, then, it might be a disadvantage if you are staying next door to the place with the small children, but  let’s get back to the dialogue.
-This place that Marnie found is pet-friendly and ki d-friendly and it “sleeps six,” meaning six people can sleep in this unit; there ar e six beds or beds big enough to fit six people.
+This place that Marnie found is pet-friendly and ki d-friendly and it “sleeps six,” meaning six people can sleep in this unit; there are six beds or beds big enough to fit six people.
 She says it’s perfect for the w hole family – for our entire family, for everyone

  George says, “But there won’t be the same amenities  or services as a hotel.”
 An “amenity” (amenity) is some characteristic that mak es something more comfortable or more enjoyable.
 You may go to a hot el that also has a pool and a spa, that would be a hotel with extra amenities, ni ce things that will make your stay more comfortable.